Valuation Guide

 Companies that have raised a Series A, regardless of dollar amount, generally do not produce results within the seed-stage benchmark range.
 The shift in cap table complexity, in time-to-liquidity assumptions, and in OPM backsolve dynamics is large enough that Series A 409As cluster in their own range.
 For benchmarks across all stages, see our 409A valuation benchmarks by stage guide.

-Typical 409A Valuation Range for Pre-Revenue Seed-Stage Startups in 2026
+What Is the Typical 409A Valuation Range for Pre-Revenue Seed-Stage Startups?

 These figures assume a $0.0001 par value structure, a standard 10% to 15% option pool reserve, and a single Series Seed preferred class with a 1x non-participating liquidation preference.
 The typical 409a valuation range pre-revenue seed-stage startup figures listed above are illustrative midpoints; outliers in either direction are common for specific cap-table and methodology reasons we cover later in this article.